DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source.md

 ## **Root folder**

 First create a "dafoam" folder in your home directory.
-Then create a "loadDAFoam.sh" bash script and set up the root path $DAFOAM_ROOT_PATH for DAFoam.
+Then create a "loadDAFoam.sh" bash script and set up the root path $DAFOAM_ROOT_PATH.
 Finally, we will create the "packages", "OpenFOAM", and "repos" folders.
 We will compile and install everything in $DAFOAM_ROOT_PATH.

 <pre>
 mkdir -p $HOME/dafoam && \